Shariful7834/main-synosys/content/project/viz-gat/index.md

 authors:
   -
 ---

+This interactive visualization illustrates the worldwide air-transportation network, connecting approx. 4000 airports globally with roughly 51,000 connections.
+Over 3 billion passengers travel through this network annually, covering a total distance of over 15 million kilometers daily (under normal conditions), equivalent to three times the radius of our solar system.

 We are excited to present the **Global Mobility Visualization**, an interactive tool that provides insights into the worldwide air-transportation network.